CogStack/MedCATtrainer/README.md

 ![](docs/imgs/add-annotation-text.png) -> ![](docs/imgs/add-annotation-menu.png) -> ![](docs/imgs/add-annotation-concept-pick.png)

 Select:
-- Add Synonym: to add this annotation to the text span and link the selected concept
+- Add Synonym: to add this anno§tation to the text span and link the selected concept
 - Cancel: (Shortcut esc): to cancel adding the annotation to the text.

 ![](docs/imgs/add-annotation-select-concept.png)